Amazon keywords are one of the most powerful book marketing tools

 Once there, I can see the total number of books that are competitive to mine.
 So, not bad.
 Only 23.5K.

 If this number is very high, you really need to consider refining your category selections.

 As you type, Amazon provides you with a drop-down list of actual searches, or buyer keywords that people have made, so this information is absolutely worth noting, and for getting more relevant keyword ideas.

 This is the result of the start of my keyword.
-Looking down the list I can see that my keyword phrase ‘cold war’ has been used by Amazon customers, so this is very good news.
+Looking down the list of keyword suggestions I can see that my keyword phrase ‘cold war’ has been used by Amazon customers, so this is very good news.

 Next, select your keyword, and in my case here it is, ‘cold war’, and hit enter to check on how competitive the keyword will be.

 I would prefer a slightly higher number than 187, but it’s far better than 200k!

 If your keyword search returns under 1,000, it will increase your chances of your book being discovered in Amazon SEO search results.

 A number greater than 1,000 means that your keyword will be up against a lot of competition, and it may struggle to appear in a high position.

 Once you have selected your keyword, go to your KDP dashboard and change the keyword in your book’s ‘Edit Details’ screen, and republish.